matthieuvion/spark-cluster/README.md

 Docker compose will automatically download the needed images (spark:3.3.1 for Master and Worker, pyspark-notebook for the JupyterLab interface) and run the whole thing.
 The next times, it will only run them.

 ### 3. Profit : JupyterLab interface, Spark cluster (standalone) mode
+Access the different interfaces with :

 Jupyter lab interface : http://localhost:8888
 Spark Master : http://localhost:8080
 Spark Worker : http://localhost:8081

-You can use the demo file `spark-cluster.ipynb` for a ready to run PySpark notebook, or simply create a new one and run it using this code snippet to build the SparkSession :
+You can use the demo notebook `spark-cluster.ipynb` for a ready-to-use PySpark notebook, or simply create a new one and run this as a SparkSession:

 ```
 from pyspark.sql import SparkSession